yllekz/ms-edge-annoyances/README.md

 	* Uncheck "Continue running background extensions and apps when Microsoft Edge is closed"
 	* Optimize Performance
 	* Uncheck "Improve your PC gaming experience with efficiency mode"
+* General Misc
+	* Hide the right-hand sidebar with CTRL + Shift / or by going to the "..." menu and selecting "hide sidebar"

 Check out [Hope This Helps](https://hthpc.com/) if you liked this!